CSV import utility

 event to create your chart(s) then that means that you can

-put the <div>
+put the div

-tag that contains the CSV data anywhere you like on the page -
+data anywhere you like on the page -

 event would also work equally